And which dishes to order

 Read our full post about The Lucky Pig HERE

 6. Rooster & Rice’s “The Original”:

 How can something that looks so simple be so freakin’ bomb?
-Rooster & Rice has expanded like crazy within the city over the past couple years, and it’s for good reason – this ranks as some of the best food in San Francisco if you’re looking for something quick!
+Rooster & Rice has expanded like crazy within the city over the past couple years, and it’s for good reason – this ranks as one of the best casual restaurants in the San Francisco Bay Area if you’re looking for something quick!
 This is their take on the Thai street food, Khao Mun Gai, and we agree with everything about it.
 The chicken is moist, the sauce is like a gingery ponzu and is perfectly complementary, the cucumber adds some refreshment, and if you’re a fan of spicy stuff, you HAVE to add some of the habanero sauce on top.
 Boom.

 Read our full post about Rooster & Rice HERE

 Chick N’ Bros is a great example of a spot that doesn’t try to do too much.
 They stick to a few similar style fried chicken sandwiches and 100% crush them.
 Their Nashville Fire is crafted with Premium Mountnaire Black Label Beer Battered Fried Chicken, spicy adobo aioli sauce (bro sauce) sweet and tangy sauce (chick sauce), onions, pickles, purple cabbage, cayenne pepper, paprika, chili oil, and local honey, all on a brioche bun.

 Read our full post about SPRO Coffee Lab HERE